The recent shooting of the First Baptist Church in Sutherland Springs, Texas, has brought the conversation of gun control back to the forefront.

 An assumption that is usually made when talking about gun violence is that the shooter suffered from mental illness.
 Yet statistics show that less than 3% to 5% of US crimes involve people with mental illness, and the percentages of crimes that involve guns are lower than the national average for persons not diagnosed with mental illness.

-Databases that track gun homicides show that fewer than 5% of the 120,000 gun-related killings in the United States between 2001 and 2010 were perpetrated by people diagnosed with mental illness.
+Databases that track gun homicides show that less than 5% of the 120,000 gun-related killings in the United States between 2001 and 2010 were perpetrated by people diagnosed with mental illness.

 The shooting at the church in Antioch was stopped by a different man with a gun.
-Had he not been present, the shooting could have resulted in much greater deaths and injuries.
-It’s not a matter of erasing all guns from the country; but it is a matter of regulation.
+Had he not been present, the shooting could have resulted in more deaths and injuries.
+It’s not a matter of erasing all guns from the country, but it is a matter of regulation.